-Seven elements interplay to contribute to why lightweight meetings work so easily in the everyday co-located setting.
+meetings work so easily in the everyday co-located setting.

-- Informal awareness, where knowledge about presence, activity, and availability of each other triggers meeting opportunities (Kraut, Egido, & Galegher, 1988). - Lightweight engagement.
+- Informal awareness: knowledge about presence, activity, and availability of each other triggers meeting opportunities [10]. - Lightweight engagement.
 People can quickly decide whether it is appropriate to engage into conversation by physical acts such as eye contact and body language, by greetings, and by how all move closer to one another to initiate engagements. - Low-cost meetings.
-People can then engage with others at negligible cost, which means that even the briefest casual interaction can be done in a lightweight and routine manner. - Artifact sharing, where personal artifacts or those present in the surrounding space can be brought into the meeting as a matter of course, is done simply by bringing the artifact to the attention of others and exploiting the tools ready to hand, e.g., documents, whiteboards, pens, etc. (Tee, Greenberg and Gutwin, 2009). - Proximity of collaborators and their artifacts within a social place or local makes all the above happen within a context infused with social meaning (Kraut, Egido, & Galegher, 1988; Dourish, 2006; Harrison et. al., 1996; Fitzpatrick, 2003) - Persistence, where people and artifacts related to a series of ongoing meetings may persist as a matter of course so that people can enter at will and previous meeting contexts can be continued at a later time (Greenberg & Roseman, 2003). - Ad hoc membership and involvement, where people affiliated with the group can not only come and go, but have various degrees of involvement with it.
+People can then engage with others at negligible cost, which means that even the briefest casual interaction can be done in a lightweight and routine manner. - Artifact sharing, where personal artifacts (such as documents) can be brought into the meeting as a matter of course, is done simply by bringing the artifact to the attention of others and exploiting the tools ready to hand [17]. - Proximity of collaborators and their artifacts within a social place or local makes all the above happen within a context infused with social meaning [10] [2] [9] [4]. - Persistence, where people and artifacts related to a series of ongoing meetings may persist as a matter of course; i.e., prior meeting contexts can be re-established at a later time [7]. - Ad hoc membership and involvement, where people affiliated with the group can not only come and go, but have various degrees of involvement with it.

 The challenge is how to support such lightweight meetings between distance-separated people.
 This is where the action has been in the design of various distributed real-time groupware systems.
 However, while the most successful groupware systems are excellent at supporting some of the above elements, they often fail at supporting others (see related work).
-Our particular interest - and the focus of this paper - is in considering how groupware can be designed to support lightweight distributed group meetings, that is, where the meetings and group membership are somewhat impromptu and ad hoc, and where the level of people's involvement and likelihood of continuing a meeting in the future are highly variable.
+Our particular interest - and the focus of this paper - is in considering how groupware can be designed to support lightweight distributed group meetings.
+Specifically, we concentrate on meetings and group membership that are somewhat impromptu and ad hoc, and where the level of people's involvement and likelihood of continuing a meeting in the future are highly variable.

 We tackle lightweight distributed group meetings as a design challenge.
 First, we use related work to inform our overall design.
-In particular, we consider the successes and failings of Instant Messengers (e.g., Nardi et. al., 200) and of the Community Bar McEwan, et. al., 2006; Romero et. al. 2007) in terms of addressing the above elements, and then we recast these elements in terms of the requirements as set out by Fitzpatrick's (2003) ethnographically-informed Locales Framework.
+In particular, we consider the successes and failings of Instant Messengers (e.g., [13]) and of the Community Bar [11] [15] in terms of addressing the above elements, and then we recast these elements in terms of the requirements as set out by Fitzpatrick's ethnographically-informed Locales Framework [4].
 Second, we present the main features of our Come Together system, which was expressly designed to provide rapidly constructed places that ease how a group enters into lightweight meetings.
-As we will see, the key design points of Come Together is that both people and artifacts are treated somewhat equally, that both people and artifacts can exist outside of a defined group space, that places can be created simply by bringing people and/or artifacts together, that people and artifacts can co-exist in multiple group places, that the personal salience of people and items within a place can be adjusted, and the buddy list idea of Instant Messengers was extended to capture not only people, but artifacts and places.
+As we will see, the key design points and contributions of Come Together are that: (1) both people and artifacts are treated somewhat equally, (2) both people and artifacts can exist outside of a defined group space, (3) places can be created simply by bringing people and/or artifacts together, (4) people and artifacts can co-exist in multiple group places, (5) the personal salience of people and items within a place can be adjusted, and (6) the buddy list idea of Instant Messengers was extended to capture not only people, but artifacts and places.